Skip to content

 Ask an Autism Researcher

-Complementary and alternative treatments such as the Gluten and Casein-Free Diet (GFCF), while not recommended in national and international guidelines on autism intervention, are extremely popular among families of children with autism, with a reported use between 52% and 95%.
+Complementary and alternative treatments such as the Gluten and Casein-Free Diet (GFCF), while not recommended in national and international guidelines on autism intervention, are extremely popular among families of Autistic children, with a reported use between 52% and 95%.

-The GFCF diet has been promoted as a treatment for the core symptoms of autism as well as the gastrointestinal (GI) symptoms that might be present in children with autism.
-The unproven rationale for this treatment is that GI and behavioural symptoms of autism originate from an impaired ability to break down dietary proteins present in gluten and casein, which would results in the formation of chemicals that cross the intestinal membranes, enter the bloodstream, and damage the brain.
+The GFCF diet has been promoted as a treatment for the core symptoms of Autism as well as the gastrointestinal (GI) symptoms that might be present in Autistic children.
+The unproven rationale for this treatment is that GI and behavioural symptoms of Autism originate from an impaired ability to break down dietary proteins present in gluten and casein, which would results in the formation of chemicals that cross the intestinal membranes, enter the bloodstream, and damage the brain.

-This hypothesis was recently tested in a number of rigorous studies, all failing to show that children with autism have “leaky guts”.
-While anecdotal reports have reported improvement in autism symptoms with the GFCF diet, controlled studies have been limited.
-Based on preliminary findings, available research data do not support the use of GFCF diet as an effective treatment for individuals with autism.
+This hypothesis was recently tested in a number of rigorous studies, all failing to show that Autistic children have “leaky guts”.
+While anecdotal reports have reported improvement in Autism symptoms with the GFCF diet, controlled studies have been limited.
+Based on preliminary findings, available research data do not support the use of GFCF diet as an effective treatment for Autistic people.

 Neurodiversity and Participatory Research in Autism